 If the financial requirements exceed the CFOs' authorized limits, they should contact the MCFO.
-If the financial needs are beyond the MCFO's limits, contact Fiscal Services in Independence.
+If the financial needs are beyond the MCFO's limits, please contact the Bishop of Canada at Canadian Headquarters.

-Whenever needed, CFOs should complete an Oblation Aid Worksheet form (OB-101) to assist them in gathering the facts and helping the recipient(s) face their situation realistically.
+Whenever needed, CFOs should complete an Oblation Aid Worksheet form (OB-101) to assist them in gathering information and helping the recipient(s) understand their situation realistically.

 Gather the Essential Facts